node-prism/ngn/README.md

 * **`logSystem`**

-  This log system takes advantage of `world.time.delta` to expire log entries over time.
+  This log system takes advantage of `state.time.delta` to expire log entries over time.
 By default, this is 10 seconds, but this is configurable.

   The whole point of this system is to draw debug messages to the canvas, but have them disappear after a while.